waynehet/classz.github.io/_posts/2018-12-07-favourite_quotes.markdown

 | | |
 | ![George Bernard Shaw]({{site.baseurl}}/assets/george_bernard_shaw.jpg){:width="100px"} | "The single biggest problem in communication is the illusion that it has taken place." - [George Bernard Shaw](https://en.wikipedia.org/wiki/George_Bernard_Shaw) |
 | | |
-| "You've got to be very careful if you don't know where you are going, because you might not get there."
+| "You've got to be very careful if you don't know where you are going, because you might not get there."<br>
 "In theory there is no difference between theory and practice.
-But, in practice, there is."
+But, in practice, there is."<br>
 - [Yogi Berra] | ![Yogi Berra]({{site.baseurl}}/assets/yogi_berra.png){:width="100px"} |
 | | |